 Also, with management agreement, reasonable requests for employee relations time with pay will be given to union members:

-- voting at the workplace in union elections
+- voting on management proposals at the workplace

 - attending union meetings called to discuss major or urgent issues, such as pay or significant changes to terms and conditions of employment